-& Are you recycling your milk cartons too?
+€ Are you recycling your milk cartons too?
 Recycling milk cartons in Japan is quite popular and there are a number of collection sites.
 Most Coop, Daiei, and Izumiya supermarkets have collection boxes at the front or side.
 HELP, Nanohana, and other natural food stores will take back cartons which were purchased there.
 Some elementary school PTA groups also collect milk cartons as a fundraising project.
 Please rinse out the cartons, and slice them so that they lie flat when you take them for recycling.

-- Take styrofoam trays back for recycling along with your milk cartons.
-Coop supermarket and some lzumiya stores offer collection of styrofoam trays.
+- Take styrotoam trays back for recycling along with your milk cartons.
+Coop supermarket and some Izumiya stores offer collection of styrofoam trays.
 Not all trays can be recycled so check the sign by the collection box showing which types can.
 If possible, however avoid overpackaging because there is still not much use for the products that are made out of this recycled material.
 Shopping at organic shops is best! - What to do with glass jars and bottles?
-Sake bottles, beer bottles, and big soy sauce bottles (in large brown bottles) that were purchased at a liquor shop can be returned to the same shop.
-Now Kyoto has glass collections.
-Simply put all your empty glass bottles (no caps) in the same bag as your empty cans.
-The recycling signs now indicate you can put out cans and bottles twice a month (see left).
-Put them in a see-through bag.
-Broken glass should be wrapped, labeled, and thrown away separately. - T Support organic farmers and fair trade outlets.
+Sake bottles, beer bottles, big soy sauce and sometimes salad oil bottles (in large brown bottles) that were purcansed at a liquor shop can be returned to the same shop for recycling.
+Some parts of the city have glass collection sites.
+There are big steel drums here for recycling glass which must be separated by color (amber, clear, etc.).
+Some liquor shops also allow the public to bring their glass containers for recycling but it is advised to get permission first. - T Support organic farmers and fair trade outlets.
 Shopping at natural food stores that don't want to use chemicals is not only better for you, it's better for the earth.
 There are many places in the area that support healthier living ideas noted on the reverse side of this sheet.
 Please tell us about others too!
 In Kyoto, we recommend you join Disposable Lifestyle Thinkers Group (075-361-0222, shop at places like Nanohana and HELP, and eat out at restaurants that are concerned about using healthy ingredients and recycling.
-There are two groups you can mail order from based in Tokyo: Global VIIIage (03-3705-0233 • F: 03-3705-0255) has a great fair trade catalog that includes clothes, gift items, and foods and Tengu Foods (0429-85-8751) is a completely organic mail order outfit that delivers food right to your door.
+There are two groups you can mail order from based in Tokyo: Global Village (03-3705-0233 • F: 03-3705-0255) has a fair trade catalog that includes clothes, gift items, and foods and Tengu Foods (0429-85-8751) is a completely organic mail order outfit that delivers food right to your door.